Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 \eqref{eq:CSS} and \eqref{eq:NLS} share many similarties such as symmetries and conservation laws.
 Among others, the pseudoconformal symmetry is the most crucial and motivates us to study pseudoconformal blow-up solutions.
 However, they have essential differences between the linearized operators, yielding completely different instability mechanisms of pseudoconformal blow-up solutions as drawn in \cite{MerleRaphaelSzeftel2013AJM} and \cite{KimKwon2019arXiv}.
 A construction of pseudoconformal blow-up solutions for one-dimension quintic ($L^{2}$-critical) NLS in codimension one sense is given in \cite{KriegerSchlag2009JEMS}.
-It is believed that the focusing non self-dual CSS is similar to \eqref{eq:NLS}.
-We refer to \cite{KimKwon2019arXiv} for more discussions.